Yuvasee/v9v-df-plugins/README.md

 # Features

-## Energy and silver automated logistics with clear visualization.
+## Energy and silver automated logistics with clear visualization

 - "C" mode.
 Captures planet and puts min energy on it, then automatically self-drops.
 - "E" mode.
 Captures if needed + repeatedly sends energy until target reaches energy cap.